zuchka/grafana-box/README.md

 ./grafana-box.sh -d rocky-linux-8 -w 8.1.5
 ```

-* Build a Grafana developer environment from `main` on Debian 10 using AMD processors:
+* Build a Grafana developer environment from `main` on CentOS Stream 8 using AMD processors:

 ```
 ./grafana-box.sh -d centos-stream-8 -w devenv -a